laurakcleve/terrain-blog/content/blog/terrain/altar/index.md

 ---
 title: "Stone altar"
-date: "2020-12-08"
+date: "2020-12-11"
-description: "Sacrifice your offerings here"
+description: "Sacrifice your offerings on these bits of plaster-smeared foam"
 featuredImage: "final-5.jpg"
 category: "terrain"
 ---